-- 6-5(G)(2)(a) An application for a Site Plan Administrative is typically submitted with an application for a building permit.
-The ZEO shall review the application and make a decision on the Site Plan - Administrative as part of the zone check during building permit review.
-An initial review with comments shall be completed within 10 business days of the receipt of a complete application. - 6-5(G)(2)(b) If the boundary of a proposed site plan includes only a portion of the boundary of a prior-approved Site Plan that is still valid pursuant to Subsection 14-16-6-4(X), the prior-approved Site Plan must be amended through a Major Amendment pursuant to Subsection 14-16-6-4(Y) or Subsection 14-16-6-4(Z), as applicable, to remove the overlapping area proposed in a new site plan before an application for a new site plan that includes that overlapping area can be decided, because only one site plan shall apply to any property. - 6-5(G)(2)(c) Site Plans shall be reviewed administratively for compliance with conditions of approval and zoning standards prior to the issuance of a building permit. - 6-5(G)(2)(d) The ZEO may grant deviations to IDO standards as part of this approval within the thresholds established in Section 14-16-6-4(P) (Deviations).
-Beyond these thresholds, a Variance to IDO standards (other than to standards in Sections 14-16-5-3, 14-16-5-4, or 14-16-5-5) requires review and approval by the ZHE per Subsection 14-16-6-6(O) (Variance ZHE). - 6-5(G)(2)(e) Any request for a Waiver to IDO standards in Sections 14-16-5-3 (Access and Connectivity), 14-16-5-4 (Subdivision of Land), or 14-16-5-5 (Parking and Loading) requires review and approval by the DRB pursuant to Subsection 14-16-6-6(P) (Waiver DRB). - 6-5(G)(2)(f) Any Variances, Waivers, or deviations granted associated with a Site Plan shall be noted on the approved Site Plan.98
+- 6-5(G)(2)(a) A Pre-submittal Neighborhood Meeting is required for applications that meet the threshold established in Subsection 14-16-6-4(C)(1)(b). - 6-5(G)(2)(b) An application for a Site Plan Administrative is typically submitted with an application for a building permit.
+The ZEO shall review the application and make a decision on the Site Plan Administrative as part of the zone check during building permit review. - 1.
+An initial review with comments shall be completed within 10 business days of the receipt of a complete application. - 2.
+A Notice of Decision shall be sent to the applicant and to any other person who has submitted written comments and/or requested a copy of the decision. - 3.
+The Notice of Decision shall be posted on the City website as soon as practicable and not more than 3 business days after the final action on any applicable building permit application. - 6-5(G)(2)(c) If the boundary of a proposed site plan includes only a portion of the boundary of a prior-approved Site Plan that is still valid pursuant to Subsection 14-16-6-4(X), the prior-approved Site Plan must be amended through a Major Amendment pursuant to Subsection 14-16-6-4(Y) or Subsection 14-16-6-4(Z), as applicable, to remove the overlapping area proposed in a new site plan before an application for a new site plan that includes that overlapping area can be decided, because only one site plan shall apply to any property.

-98 2021 IDO Annual Update - Citywide Text Amendments - EPC REVIEW.
-EPC Recommended Condition #1.
-Added editorially for consistency with Subsection 14-16-6-6(P)(2)(e) [new].
+6-5(G)(2)(d) Site Plans shall be reviewed administratively for compliance with conditions of approval and zoning standards prior to the issuance of a building permit.

-- 6-5(G)(2)(g) If the Site Plan will replace a prior-approved Site Plan, the project number, case number, site boundary, and date of the Notice of Decision of the original approval shall be noted on the Site Plan. - 6-5(G)(2)(h) A Site Plan Administrative may not be approved until after any necessary Conditional Use Approvals are obtained pursuant to Subsection 14-16-6-6(A). - 6-5(G)(2)(i) For properties in the NR-PO zone district, the ZEO shall coordinate the review with Parks and Recreation and/or Cultural Services staff, as applicable.
+- 6-5(G)(2)(e) The ZEO may grant deviations to IDO standards as part of this approval within the thresholds established in Section 14-16-6-4(P) (Deviations).
+Beyond these thresholds, a Variance to IDO standards (other than to standards in Sections 14-16-5-3, 14-16-5-4, or 14-16-5-5) requires review and approval by the ZHE per Subsection 14-16-6-6(O) (Variance ZHE). - 6-5(G)(2)(f) Any request for a Waiver to IDO standards in Sections 14-16-5-3 (Access and Connectivity), 14-16-5-4 (Subdivision of Land), or 14-16-5-5 (Parking and Loading) requires review and approval by the DHO DRB pursuant to Subsection 14-16-6-6(P) (Waiver DHO DRB). - 6-5(G)(2)(g) A Site Plan Administrative may not be approved until after any necessary Variances or Waivers are obtained. - 6-5(G)(2)(h) Any Variances, Waivers, or deviations granted that are associated with a Site Plan shall be noted on the approved Site Plan.
+221 - 6-5(G)(2)(i) If the Site Plan will replace a prior-approved Site Plan, the project number, case number, site boundary, and date of the Notice of Decision of the original approval shall be noted on the Site Plan. - 6-5(G)(2)(j) A Site Plan Administrative may not be approved until after any necessary Conditional Use Approvals are obtained pursuant to Subsection 14-16-6-6(A). - 6-5(G)(2)(k) For properties in the NR-PO zone district, the ZEO shall coordinate the review with Parks and Recreation and/or Cultural Services staff, as applicable.